 Of course, there are certain rules and regulations that your legal counsel or property management company can help you navigate, but you must ensure that your meetings comply by your own bylaws and the legal regulations of your state.

 Is a conference call allowed?

 In most places, the answer is yes.
-Make sure to give proper notice to members who will be joining by conference call and provide meeting details well in advance.
+Make sure to give proper notice to members who will be teleconferencing into the call and provide meeting details well in advance.

 Most states also require that a physical meeting place be available to any board members in addition to the conference line and that at least one board member be present at the physical meeting site.

 Also, groups should use a speakerphone so that all members can hear each other to comply with open meeting rules.
 In these cases, a mobile phone on speaker likely won’t cut it.